swirtSJW/migration_tools/README.md

 The process differences required by the different menus is encapsulated in the MenuGeneratorEngine classes.

-If you look at doj_migration.drush.inc you will see that the menu generation engine is currently hardcoded to use the district menu generation class.
+If you look at migration_tools.drush.inc you will see that the menu generation engine is currently hardcoded to use the district menu generation class.

 A possible improvement to the code would be to allow classes to be switched